 Recently, I tried to upload a 718MB, 9-minute video to Instagram on Windows computer, but Instagram requires that videos up to 10 minutes should not exceed 650MB.
 I found that many messaging apps, such as WhatsApp, Skype, Discord, etc., also have video size limits.
-So, I started my research on how to compress a video on Windows, specifically focusing on techniques to shrink GB to MB and retain good quality.
-Below are 5 ways.
+So, I started my research on how to compress a video on Windows 10 or Windows 11, specifically focusing on techniques to shrink GB to MB and retain good quality.

 I also show below the video size and other parameters after compression using each method, but this does not mean that the smaller the size, the better the compression.
 Video compression involves complex techniques and different parameters.
 Therefore, it is not possible to compare compression results based on output file size alone.